ludiosarchive/Pyquitter/README.md

 ========
 `python setup.py install`

-This installs the module `modsniffer` as well as the binaries `looper` and `looper-stop`.
+This installs the module `pyquitter` as well as the binaries `looper` and `looper-stop`.

 Sample use
 ========
-This example uses Twisted, but there's nothing Twisted-specific in Modsniffer.
+This example uses Twisted, but there's nothing Twisted-specific in Pyquitter.

 ```
 # demo.py